DivaVocals/zen_MetaTagsImproved/README.md

 # zenMetaTagsImproved
 Two meta tags search engine DO use for helping with matching search terms to matching content are Title, and Description. (https://support.google.com/webmasters/answer/79812)

-Improve meta tagging for Zen Cart.
-(An attempt to bring Zen Cart meta tags into the 20th century! **lol**)

-The current meta tag capability in Zen Cart is really out of touch with modern browser standards..
+The current meta tag capability in Zen Cart is really out of touch with modern search engine standards..
 This module is the 1st version of an attempt at modernizing the current Zen Cart meta tagging functionality.

 Zen Cart has admin functionality for editing the meta tags for categories and products, but not the rest of the site pages..
 The rest of the site meta tags must be managed via the **includes/languages/english/YOUR_TEMPLATE_NAME/meta_tags.php** file.